 His research interests include New Media and Technoculture, Impact of Internet in Developing Countries, Mobile communications, State Civil Society relations, Political Economy of Development; Religion and New Media, Cyberculture and New Social Movements.

-A writer and columnist in his mother tongue Malayalam, Sreekumar has authored/edited 10 books and written over 300 articles in the language.
 He is also closely associated with several civil society organizations in India.